eminsenay/altsoyustsoy/README.md

 ## TODOs & Bugs & Known Issues

-1. Graph is a bit messy when the person has grandchildren.
-It needs to be fixed.
-2. Privacy part of the index page needs to be prepared.
+1. Privacy part of the index page needs to be prepared.
-3. Fancier images for tree nodes.
+2. Fancier images for tree nodes.